pdg137/micropython-build/README.md

 # MicroPython build scripts

-This repository contains code and instructions for building [MicroPython] firmware images for the Pololu 3pi+ 2040 Robot.
+This repository contains code and instructions for building [MicroPython] firmware images for the 3pi+ 2040 Robot and the Zumo 2040 Robot.

 ## Building with Nix